quasilyte/decipherism-game/README.md

 ## Lincense and Credits

 Everything is licensed under the MIT license, unless there is an entry in CREDITS for that asset.
-If there is an entry in CREDITS file, it overrides the default MIT licensing.
+If there is an entry in [CREDITS](CREDITS) file, it overrides the default MIT licensing.

-The game itself doesn't have a credits screen, but all places where you can download this game should include a supplementary CREDITS file.
+The game itself doesn't have a credits screen, but all places where you can download this game should include a supplementary CREDITS information.